 An interesting point of view for analysis is to see if the authentication goals of the initiator are met.
-To do so, we assume there was full length run where the variable set that generates the algebra for the initiator and responder roles have been renamed so as to avoid conflicts with the variable set Y used by the skeleton.
+To do so, we assume there was full length run of an initiator strand, and let CPSA determine what else must have happened.
+Let variable set Y = a, b : A, s : S, d : D. The point-of-view skeleton is: